What to do when your city doesn’t recycle cartons?

 1. MAIL YOUR CARTONS

 While your residential area might not have carton recycling yet, our network of recyclers can recycle them for you!
-All you have to do is mail them in to one of our three facilities.
+All you have to do is mail them in to one of our four facilities.
 Whether it’s two or twenty, send them in when it’s most convenient for you.
+If a facility is listed below, Carton Council has confirmed it is currently accepting cartons via mail.
 Here’s how to mail them:

 1. Make sure your cartons are: empty, dry, and keep straws in and caps on, if that applies.
 Flatten your cartons to save space.

 2. Address your cartons to the facility closest to you, and include proper postage.
 Write “CARTONS” on the front of your package.
 Please note that locations are not able to confirm receipt of packages.
 When shipments arrive at a facility, the cartons are emptied from the box and deposited with cartons already at the facility and the shipping box is recycled.